Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 Tungsten Carbide Masonry Drill Bits

-These type of bits are used for drilling holes in stone, concrete, blocks and brick.
-They are available in sizes from just under 1/4 inches (5 mm) to 1 1/2 inches (approx 40 mm).
+These type of bits are used for drilling holes in stone, solid concrete, concrete blocks, brick, and breeze blocks (aerated concrete blocks).
+They are available in sizes from just under 1/4 inches (5 mm) to 1 1/2 inches (approx. 40 mm).

 Diamond Core Bits

 These are similar to hole saws but used for drilling large holes in concrete or aerated cement blocks.